CDCgov/Study_Design_Tools_for_Complex_Cluster_Surveys/README.md

 # Cluster Survey Sample Size

+The web app version can be found here: https://cdcgov.github.io/Study_Design_Tools_for_Complex_Cluster_Surveys/

  Code to compute sample size and related parameters following the formulas of the WHO Vaccination Coverage Cluster Surveys Reference Manual.

  Originally done in R. To be done also in python.